unicef/publicgoods-toolkit/appendix-examples.md

 was a gap in the ecosystem.
 Existing, entrenched vendors were not meeting all the mapping needs of civil society organizations.
 Their tools were also prohibitively expensive.
-The World Bank kick-started an open source project to fill the gap and lower prices and later successfully transitioned that effort to a community of organizations that took up development.
+The World Bank kick-started an open-source project to fill the gap and lower prices and later successfully transitioned that effort to a community of organizations that took up development.
 Vendors joined the ecosystem to support the product.
-Other open source efforts arose to interoperate
+Other open-source efforts arose to interoperate
 (e.g. [QGIS](https://qgis.org/en/site/forusers/download.html)).
 The
-entire GIS sector enjoys much more open source support than it did before.
+entire GIS sector enjoys much more open-source support than it did before.

 Today, various tools from the original GeoNode codebase have migrated